lukso-network/docs/docs/standards/smart-contracts/lsp1-universal-receiver-delegate-vault.md

 - Writes the data keys representing assets received from type **[LSP7-DigitalAsset](./lsp7-digital-asset.md)** and **[LSP8-IdentifiableDigitalAsset](./lsp8-identifiable-digital-asset.md)** into the account storage, and removes them when the balance is zero according to the **[LSP5-ReceivedAssets Standard](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-5-ReceivedAssets.md)**.

-The requirements stated in the **[LSP1UniversalReceiverDelegateUP](./lsp1-universal-receiver-delegate-up.md)** contract doesn't apply in this contract to execute the logic above correctly, as the address registred under the [LSP1UniversalReceiverDelegate](../generic-standards/lsp1-universal-receiver.md/#extension) data key has write access to the storage.
+The requirements stated in the **[LSP1UniversalReceiverDelegateUP](./lsp1-universal-receiver-delegate-up.md)** contract doesn't apply in this contract to execute the logic above correctly, as the address registred under the [LSP1UniversalReceiverDelegate](../generic-standards/lsp1-universal-receiver.md/#extension) data key has write access to the storage on the LSP9Vault.

 :::note
 _LSP1UniversalReceiverDelegateVault contract also contains the methods from the [ERC165 Standard](https://eips.ethereum.org/EIPS/eip-165):_